kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Source-Code Change and Configuration Change Are Different
+## Source-Code Change and Configuration Change Are Different { #source-code-vs-config }

 This distinction is worth making explicit: